EricTheHoff/NoDatabaseProject_10-13-23/README.md

 This application supports the following features:
 - Search bar for Pokemon
-- Results and Favorites Tables
 - "Add to Favorites" feature
-- Note-adding capabilities
+- Note-adding capabilities on your Favorites.
-- Favorites Table customization
+- Ability to remove entries from your Favorites.